xyliatgithub/IntroInfoSec-2025/lab2/README.md

 # Lab Assignment 2

-In this lab, each student team will complete several tasks in _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules using SEED Lab Ubuntu 20.04 VM.
+In this lab, each student team will complete several tasks in _Packet Sniffing and Spoofing_ and _TCP/IP Attack_ lab modules using SEED Lab Ubuntu 20.04 VM for Intel users and Ubuntu 22.04 for Apple Silicon users.

 ## Recommended background